domainsofapp/domainsofapp.github.io/README.md

 Domains of Applicability can be found at: http://www.domainsofapplicability.com

-I have to pay ~$10 per year to register and own the above link in the Domain Name System (DNS); I'm not sure why I do it.
+I have to pay ~$10/year to register and own the above link in the Domain Name System (DNS).
+I'm not sure why I do it.

 Domains of Applicability can also be found at: https://domainsofapp.github.io